 Think about this the next time you’re feeling under the weather while cooped up on cramped public transport or stuck in an endless traffic jam on your way to work: There are other lucky people out there whose day-to-day work load involves visiting cats and kittens and acting like the carefree aunt who stops by to bless nephews and nieces with treats while avoiding most of the responsibilities of feline parenthood.

 They are cat sitters and they are living the feline dream.

-Yes, while you’re at work and trying to avoid the dreaded water-cooler small talk, cat sitters are getting away with making meowing sounds at cats in the name of riveting conversation.
+Yes, while you’re at work trying to avoid the dreaded water-cooler small talk, cat sitters are get away with making meowing sounds at cats in the name of riveting conversation.